OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 Adjust colors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now you'll see your new raster added to the layer list along with
+Now you'll see your new raster map added to the layer list along with
 the elevation raster map, except this time it will be in your "user1"
 working mapset.
-You might un-tick the elevation layer check-box
+You might un-tick the `elevation.10m` layer's visibility
-now so that the two don't draw over the top of each other.
-Click on the
+check-box now so that the two don't draw over the top of each other.
+Click
-eyeball to view your new map if it doesn't render automatically.
+on the eyeball to view your new map if it doesn't render automatically.
 The colors might not be as you'd like so let's change them.
 With the
 fractal DEM selected in the layer list, in the
 `Raster` menu select :menuselection:`Manage colors --> Color tables`.
 In the "Colors" tab click on the pull-down list for the "Type of color
 table" option, and pick one from the list. "srtm" is a nice choice.
 Once
-done click the [Run] button and close the *r.colors* dialog window.
+done click the [*Run*] button and close the *r.colors* dialog window.
 The colors should then update automatically.
-If they don't, because you
-have altered the map's metadata this time to re-render it by force
-you will have to fully flush the display cache.
-So click on the little
-refresh button next to the eyeball button to re-render all layers and you
-should see your map with its new colors.

 Create a shaded relief map
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~